algal/get_files/README.md

 # Fast Swift file enumeration on Linux?

-This directory contains two files I used to measure the speed of recursively enumerating a large numbers of files on Linux, comparing Python3 versus Swift for TensorFlow.
+This directory contains two files I used to make an _extremely crude_ measure of the speed of recursively enumerating a large numbers of files on Linux, comparing Python3 versus Swift for TensorFlow.

 This for the FastAI library.